Lazala has been recognized by Hispanic Executive magazine for her commitment to mentoring students and colleagues.

-Virgina Lazala, Vice President & Legal Head for the Latin America and Canada region and Global HR for Novartis Oncology
+Virginia Lazala, Vice President & Legal Head, Latin America/Canada Region and Global Legal Head, Oncology HR

-In recognition of National Mentoring Month this January, this installment of our “Women in Science” series features Vice President & Legal Head of the Latin America and Canada region for Novartis Oncology, Virginia Lazala, who was recently recognized by Hispanic Executive for her exceptional commitment to mentoring students and colleagues.
+In recognition of National Mentoring Month this January, we interviewed Virginia Lazala, who holds two positions at Novartis: Vice President & Legal Head, Latin America/Canada Region and Global Legal Head, Oncology HR.
+Lazala was recently recognized by Hispanic Executive, a US magazine, for her exceptional commitment to mentoring students and colleagues.

 What does it mean to you to be recognized by Hispanic Executive and honored for your achievements?